Sanctum: Bali Retreat

 Movement & Meditation

-Each day begins and ends with practices that bring you home to yourself—gentle yoga to open the body, meditation to steady the mind, and simple rhythms of breath to anchor the nervous system.
+Each day begins and ends with practices that are designed to lay the groundwork for self-compassion: gentle yoga to open the body, meditation to steady the mind, and simple rhythms of breath to anchor the nervous system.
 Adapted for all bodies and levels of experience, these sessions invite you to experience movement as a form of listening inward, and meditation as a way of inhabiting the life you are already living.

 Cultural Learning